brycederriso/hugoDocs/content/en/templates/introduction.md

 ## Includes

+Hugo allows you to include templates inside *other* templates with the `partial` and `template` functions.

-When including another template, you will need to pass it the data that it would need to access.
+When including another template, you will need to explicitly pass along the data, or context, for it to use.

-{{% note %}}
-To pass along the current context, please remember to include a trailing **dot**.
-{{% /note %}}

-The templates location will always be starting at the `layouts/` directory within Hugo.
+The path to a template will always implicitly start at the `layouts/` directory within Hugo.

 ### Partial